CLAM101/foodappapi/README.md

 ## 8th July 2022 commit:

-created a check auth function for passport auth and implemented it across relevant subscribers and restaurant routes
+created a check auth function for passport auth and implemented it across relevant subscribers and restaurant endpoints

-built out payment intent data with order detail from subscriber pending order
+built out payment intent data with order detail from subscriber cart

-moved cart clearance to only happen on completion of payment via webhook
+moved cart clearance to only happen on completion of payment via webhook endpoint

 on order creation sub is now found by stripe customer ID and not reciept email